-On start-up, the remote radio listens for the base station and tries to sync with base station frequency hopping before attempting registration.
-It then transmits a registration message to the base station which responds with a registration response.
-The base station records the details of all the remote radios active in the network.
+On start-up, the remote radio transmits a registration message to the base station which responds with a registration response.
+This allows the base station to record the details of all the remote radios active in the network.

-If a remote radio cannot register with the base station after multiple attempts within 10 minutes, it will automatically reboot.
-If remote is not able to register with base station in 5 attempts, then a 'Network Configuration Warning' alarm event will be raised indicating that a remote is not registered with the base station.
+If a remote is not able to register with base station in 5 attempts, then a 'Network Configuration Warning' alarm event will be raised indicating that a remote is not registered with the base station.
+If a remote radio cannot register with the base station after 30 minutes, it will automatically reboot.

-If a remote radio has registered with the base station but then loses communication, it will automatically reboot within 2 minutes.
+If a remote radio has registered with the base station but then loses communication, it will automatically reboot 30 minutes after the 'Remote Communications Lost' alarm event.
+If the remote communications lost alarm is disabled, the remote will not reboot.